-A: The Annual Meeting is being held (1) to have the holders of Class A and C Common Stock (voting together as a single class) elect one Class III director, each such director to serve for a term of three years until the annual election of directors in 2020 or the election and qualification of his respective successor; (2) vote upon an amendment to our Third Amended and Restated 2005 Stock Incentive Plan to increase the number of shares of Class B Common Stock reserved for issuance thereunder by 6,100,000 shares; (3) conduct an advisory (nonbinding) vote to approve named executive officer compensation; (4) conduct an advisory (nonbinding) vote on the frequency of future advisory stockholder votes to approve named executive officer compensation; (5) the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; (6) to act on a stockholder proposal regarding proxy access, if properly presented at the meeting; and (7) to transact such other business as may properly be brought before the meeting or any adjournment thereof.
+A: The Annual Meeting is being held (1) to have the holders of Class A and C Common Stock (voting together as a single class) elect three Class I directors, each such director to serve for a term of three years until the annual election of directors in 2021 or the election and qualification of his or her respective successor; (2) the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; (3) to act on a stockholder proposal regarding proxy access if properly presented at the meeting; and (4) to transact such other business as may properly be brought before the meeting or any adjournment thereof.
 We will also discuss our business and be available for your comments and discussion.